rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 yarn add --dev karma karma-cli karma-sourcemap-loader karma-webpack karma-jasmine karma-chrome-launcher
 ```

-To make Karma work with our Webpacker setup, we started with the default `karma.config.js` configuration file generated via `yarn run karma init` and made some modifications as shown below:
+To make Karma work with our Webpacker setup, we started with the default `karma.config.js` configuration file and made some modifications as shown below:

 ```javascript
 // karma.conf.js